 - Anti-septic ointment - A triple anti-septic ointment, like Neosporin, is in most first aid kits, just make sure yours has it because it's important for any cut or scratch that breaks the skin.
 Even more so when you are in an outdoor camping environment.
 There are also triple ointments-plus that contain a mild pain reliever.

 - Aloe vera or burn cream - Again, most camping first-aid kits will have a burn cream, but the best choice to have is an Aloe Vera gel or spray.
 It's a natural remedy that really works.

 - Hydrogen peroxide - Cuts and scrapes need to be cleaned, and hydrogen peroxide will do it much better and easier than those little sanitizing wipes.
 Sometimes you even get lucky and the sight of the foaming action will take the young one's mind off the injury for a moment.

-- Camping tweezers -Two pair, one fine point for digging for splinters and such, and one broad point for things protruding, like bee stingers.
+- Camping tweezers -Two pair, one fine point for digging for splinters and such, and one broad point for scraping and grabbing things that are protruding, like bee stingers.

 Travel-size and Disposables

 You can find almost all of these items in small travel-size, or even disposable packaging, (Dollar and Discount stores are a good source).
 This is the best choice for first aid kits.
 Much better than bulky bottles and containers that add extra weight or possibly go out-of-date before used.

 This is a good, but long, basic first aid video.
 Just like a camping checklist - it may have parts that aren't for you.

 There are some excellent segments about cuts, scrapes, wounds, and burns that are very appropriate for camping with kids.
 It does have clear and easy how-to instructions, so, instead of clicking-off, jump around to find the how-to demonstrations that interest you.
 You will be glad you did.